the thinking is already done · $189Get The Vault →

 Can't I just use ChatGPT for free?+

 You can.
 Type "help me figure out my finances" and get back "Great question!
 Here are some steps..." — the same generic response you've already closed the tab on.
-The vault loads a financial clarity specialist who already knows about avoidance shame, already knows you haven't looked in weeks, and gives you YOUR numbers in a table in 5 minutes.
+The Vault loads a financial clarity specialist who already knows about avoidance shame, already knows you haven't looked in weeks, and gives you YOUR numbers in a table in 5 minutes.
 You're buying the thinking, not the AI.
 It's not ChatGPT.
 It's a recipe book.
-You still need the kitchen, but someone already figured out what to make and why.
+You still need the kitchen, but we already figured out what to make and why.

 I have ADHD and I buy things I never use.+